SDGGiesbrecht/SDGCornerstone/README.md

 #endif
 ```

 Some platforms lack certain features.
-The compilation conditions which appear throughout the API documentation are defined as follows:
+The compilation conditions which appear throughout the documentation are defined as follows:

 ```swift
 .define("PLATFORM_LACKS_FOUNDATION_PROCESS", .when(platforms: [.wasi, .tvOS, .iOS, .watchOS]))